gartwork/crm2/PhoneGap Desktop FAQ.md

 Does the PhoneGap Desktop work on Windows?

+_Yes, however we've only tested the PhoneGap Desktop App on Windows 7 and Windows 8._

 _If you're having problems running the PhoneGap Desktop App on Windows try these [steps](https://github.com/phonegap/phonegap-app-desktop/issues/203#issuecomment-60002264) or try using this [workaround](https://github.com/phonegap/phonegap-app-desktop/issues/258#issuecomment-67997880)_.

 ## PhoneGap Desktop App & PhoneGap Developer App